rust-pcap/pcap/README.md

 As of 0.8.0 this crate uses Rust 2018 and requires a compiler version >= 1.40.0.

-As of 0.9.0 the `capture-stream` feature requires a compiler version >= 1.45.0.

-As of 0.9.2 the `capture-stream` feature requires a compiler version >= 1.49.0.
+The feature `capture-stream` depends on `tokio`, but we only lock `tokio` version to `1.0`.
+Therefore, when `capture-stream` is enabled, this crate requires a compiler version new enough to compile the `tokio` crate.

 ## Windows